AnggaR96s/Reforestation/README.md

-## The first time I got a universal remote control I thought to myself, "This changes everything"
+## I went to the zoo the other day, there was only one dog in it.
+It was a shitzu.